Ravikiran27/Indian-Medicinal-Plant-classifier/README.md

 This project implements a state-of-the-art computer vision system to classify **80 different species of Indian medicinal plants** from leaf images.
 Using transfer learning with EfficientNet-B0 and fine-tuning on the Indian Medicinal Plant Dataset, the model achieves high accuracy in identifying plants that are crucial for traditional Ayurvedic medicine and biodiversity conservation.

+**✨ NEW**: Now powered by **Google Gemini AI** for comprehensive medicinal information, toxicity warnings, and regional language support!

 ### 🎯 Key Highlights

 - **Model**: EfficientNet-B0 pretrained on ImageNet-1K